yqlu1015/vllm_distillation/README.md

-# Efficient Image Captioning using Small Language Models through Knowledge Distillation
+# Distilling Small Language Models with Structured Reasoning
-Image captioning using small-sized LLaVA-NeXT with knowledge distillation.
+Visual Question Answering (VQA) done by [Moondream 2B](https://github.com/vikhyat/moondream) with structured reasoning distillation from [LLaVA-CoT](https://github.com/PKU-YuanGroup/LLaVA-CoT).
+Code for fine-tuning [LLaVA-NeXT](https://llava-vl.github.io/blog/2024-01-30-llava-next/) on image captioning is also included.

 ## Installation
 1. Clone the repository and navigate to the repository root directory: